Setting up the external database

 You have been using Burp Suite Enterprise Edition's embedded database and want to transfer your data to an external one.

-You want to deploy Burp Suite Enterprise Edition and use an external database from the start.
-If you're a first-time user, remember that you can always start out with the embedded database and migrate to a different one later.
+You want to create a standard deployment of Burp Suite Enterprise Edition and use an external database from the start.

 Preparing the database for Burp Suite Enterprise Edition involves the following high-level steps: